biancacatalunha/akka-essencials/README.md

 ### Basics
 With traditional objects:
 - We store their state as data
-- we call their methods
+- We call their methods

 With actors:
 - We store their state as data